-S oil or Rock Type Maximum Allowable Slopes (H:V) 1 for Excavations Less Than 20 Feet Deep 2

-Stable Rock Vertical 90°

-Type A 3 3⁄4:1 53°

-Туре В 1:1 45°

-Туре С 11⁄2:1 34°

-1. 1.
-Numbers shown in parentheses next to maximum allowable slopes are angles expressed in degrees from the horizontal.
+s oil or Rock Type (Type Maximum Allowable Slopes (H:V) 1 for Excavations Less Than 20 Feet Deep 2 Stable Rock Vertical 90° Type A 3 3⁄4:1 53° Туре В 1:1 45° Туре С 11⁄2:1 34° Numbers shown in parentheses next to maximum allowable slopes are angles expressed in degrees from the horizontal.
 Angles have been rounded off.
 2. Slopes or benching for excavations that exceed 20 feet shall be designed by a licensed professional engineer.

-3.
+3. For Type A soils, a short-term maximum allowable slope of 1⁄2:1 (63°) is allowed in excavations that are 12 feet deep or less.
+For excavations deeper than 12 feet, the short-term allowable slope shown above applies.
+OSHA defines short-term as a period of 24 hours or less.

-Based on the results of our field and laboratory testing, it is our opinion that the FAT CLAY (CH) and LEAN CLAY (CL) soils encountered in our soil borings may be considered as Type B soils.
+Based on the results of our field and laboratory testing, it is our opinion that the FAT CLAY (CH) and FAT CLAY WITH SAND (CH) soils encountered in our soil borings may be considered as Type B soils.
 If those clay soils become saturated or submerged, they should be downgraded to Type C soils.
-CLAYEY SAND (SC) and CLAYEY GRAVEL (GC) may be considered Type C soils.
+The SANDY LEAN CLAY (CL) may be considered Type C soils.
 We have provided this information solely as a service to our client.
 The actual OSHA regulations should be consulted prior to any excavations that would be subject to OSHA regulations.
 TTL does not assume responsibility for any construction site safety or the contractor's or other parties' compliance with local, state, and federal safety or other regulations.